tarunuday/tarunuday/README.md

 ## 👋 Hello!
 I'm Tarun

-I am an engineer from 🌴 Kochi, India, currently based in 🌉 San Francisco, California.
+I am an engineer from Kochi, India 🌴
+Currently based in San Francisco, California 🌉

 I studied Production Engineering at NIT Calicut, India, and did my grad school in Mechanical Engineering at Northeastern University, Boston.
 While in grad school, I got interested in working on robotics, and then went on to become a software engineer.

-I currently work as an [UI Frameworks engineer](https://www.apple.com/macos/) at 🍎 Apple.
+I currently work as a [UI Frameworks engineer](https://www.apple.com/macos/) at Apple.

 I'm interested in writing code involving robotics, graphics, math and designing for hardware, among other things.
 I am an avid history buff, and in my spare time take nightscape photos, and enjoy astronomy.